 Should I uninstall Browser Assistant?

-It should be noted that this Trojan Horse virus is not the most harmful one that exists, and it appears that its primary objective is to increase and distribute other malicious software and applications.
-Such as browser hijackers, adware, and PUPs/PUAs.
+The Browser Assistant virus is not the most harmful one that exists, and it appears that its primary objective is to increase and distribute other malicious software and applications such as browser hijackers, adware, and PUPs/PUAs.

 This indicates that the Browser Assistant Trojan is probably not a direct threat to your computer.
 However, the fact that it is present in the system raises the possibility that your computer will eventually become infected with a more malicious piece of malware.

 If you have seen unexpected changes in your primary browser or if one or more unknown apps or programs have lately been installed without your authorization, you might be dealing with a case of Browser Assistant malware.

 For instance, if Safari’s search engine keeps changing to Yahoo, that’s a clear indication that something is taking control of your browser and modifying it in undesirable ways.

 If your Firefox suddenly fails to block ads, that’s another hint.
 Now, we used Firefox as an example but pretty much any browser can succumb to such issues.